suggestionsbot/suggestions-docs/docs/docs/managing-suggestions.md

 ## Rejecting Suggestions

 Rejecting suggestions work the same way as approving suggestions.
-Once you run the command `reject <ID> [response]`, the same series of actions will happen as stated above, but information of the suggestion being rejected will be posted instead.
+Once you run the command `reject <sID|message ID> [response]`, the same series of actions will happen as stated above, but information of the suggestion being rejected will be posted instead.

 If responses are set to `true` via the usage of the [setresponses](commands.md#set-responses-command), then adding a response when rejecting a suggestion is required.